Dreaming or planning your big California road trip. Then look no further; I want to share some of my favourite spots you should definitely include.

 14.)
 Redwoods State Park, Humboldt County

 Head to this state park in Humboldt County to see some of the tallest Redwoods in the world!
-Rising almost 100 metres high, these tress are an epic reminder of how awesome nature is!
-What is even more interesting is that these trees can live for over a 1000 years!
+Rising almost 100 metres high, these trees are an epic reminder of how awesome nature is.

 15.)
 Alcatraz, San Francisco

 Ever wondered what it’s like to be marooned on an island within a high-security and infamous prison?
-Well, now is your chance!
-Take a short boat ride from Pier 39 straight to incarceration!
-Okay, that might be a little too dramatic, but its a significant site to visit in California, which housed some of the most infamous criminals in the country!
+Well, now is your chance.
+Take a short boat ride from Pier 39 straight to incarceration.

 16.)
 San Francisco Cable Cars